 Attend networking events?
 Be sure to have a quick elevator pitch about your blog when they ask you what you do.
 If you're at a blogging conference in particular, it's highly acceptable to let people know that you founded yourdomain.com, a blog that helps people learn more about your subject matter.
 Even if you have a day job that you need to promote, your elevator pitch would be that you are a [your job title], and you also run yourdomain.com, a blog that helps people learn more about your subject matter.

-In Chapter 3, we suggested a plugin called Yoast SEO.
+We suggest to use a plugin called Yoast SEO.
 One of the features of this plugin allows you to create a custom sitemap for your blog.
 You can use this sitemap to submit your blog to search engines through Google Webmaster Tools (for Google) and Bing Webmaster Tools (for Bing and Yahoo).

 Commenting on other relevant blogs is a great way to build relationships with top bloggers within your niche.
 Research the web to find top blogs in your niche and start commenting on their newest posts.
 This will help you make them and their readers aware of your existence as well as developing your own authority within the niche.